ritesh/Singed/README.md

 Python web service (super basic), to act as middleware between riot games and RiotKit.

+## Requirements
+There are only a couple of requirements:-
+- A flavour of Python 3
+- Python `flask` module
+- Python `requests` module

 ## Use case:
 Requests come in like so:
 `https://<your_domain>/<some_api_domain/<query_string>`